Pool Automation: Everything You Should Know [Buyer’s Guide]

-- ORP control (keeps your chlorine under control).
+- ORP control, that keeps your chlorine under control).

-- Spa flow switch (controls the chlorinator output if it’s used on a pool and spa).
+- Spa flow switch, that controls the chlorinator output if it’s used on a pool and spa.

-- Valve control (for diverting water flow to a spa or water feature).
+- Valve control ffor diverting water flow to a spa or water feature.

 Automate Your Pool Today!